rezamatin1290/vimrc/README.md

 # Discription
-You can use my vimrc config file and install c-support (optional) if you are C or C++ programmer !
+You can use my vimrc config file and install c-support (optional) if you are C or C++ programmer.
 ![alt text](https://raw.githubusercontent.com/mzd245/vimrc/master/Example.png

 # Installation